AESIR

 The modern incarnation of Thor carries his own Mjolnir.

-One of the nine survivors of the destruction of Asgard, Modi accompanied the eight other survivors -- Balder (back from Hel), Hoder, Hoenir, Magni, Vali, Ve, Vidar, and Vili -- out of the cooling rock and across the Planes of Ida as Asgard began to bloom anew.
+One of the nine survivors of the destruction of Asgard, Modi accompanied the eight other survivors--Balder (back from Hel), Hoder, Hoenir, Magni, Vali, Ve, Vidar, and Vili--out of the cooling rock rock and across the Plain of Ida as Asgard began to bloom anew.

-As Hoder, Balder, and Hoenir were distracted by powerful figurines in the forms of the fallen Aesir and their foes, Modi and Magni wandered forward, and they found the hammer of their father, Thor.
+As Hoder, Balder, and Hoenir were distracted by powerful figurines in the the forms of the fallen Aesir and their foes, Modi and Magni wandered forward, the they found the hammer of their father Thor.

 They found that while no one but Thor could lift it previously, the two of them could now lift it together.